Tomorrow, and tomorrow, and tomorrow, Creeps in this petty pace from day to day,

 Ten Lessons From History

-1) We do not learn from history, and there are tragic consequences in result.
+1) We do not learn from history, and tragic consequences ensue.

-2) Science, technology, a global economy, or even the information super highway does not make us immune from the cycles of history
+2) Science, technology, a global economy, and the digital age do not make us immune to history's cycles.

 4) Power is a universal value